Site Map

 You will need to take care of your incision.

 Many people take aspirin, often with another medicine such as clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta), after this procedure.
 These medicines are blood thinners, and they keep your blood from forming clots in your arteries and stent.
 A blood clot can lead to a heart attack.
-Take the medicines exactly as your provider tells you.
-Do not stop taking them without talking to your provider.
+Take the medicines exactly as your heart doctor tells you.
+Do not stop taking them without talking to your heart doctor.

 You should eat a heart-healthy diet, exercise, and follow a healthy lifestyle.
 Your provider can refer you to other health experts who can help you learn about exercise and healthy foods that will fit into your lifestyle.